berkeley-scf/berkeley-scf.github.io/kb/linear-algebra-using-blas.md

 LAPACK: /Library/Frameworks/R.framework/Versions/4.4-arm64/Resources/lib/libRlapack.dylib;  LAPACK version 3.12.0
 ```

-Alternatively,  if you look at the files in the directory containing the BLAS
+Alternatively (this would potentially be the case with older versions of R), there may be cases where if you look at the files in the directory containing the BLAS
-and LAPACK dylib files, you should be able to see if `libRblas.dylib`
+and LAPACK dylib files, you can  see that `libRblas.dylib`
 is symbolically linked to the Accelerate (vecLib) BLAS dylib file, as is seen here: